sure-start-ni-evaluation/ssni-hbs-example-data/README.md

 ## Usage

-Just grab the example data from the folder.
-If you want to remake the data, run the R scripts.
+Just grab data from the `outputs` folder.

-R scripts starting with `makeFile` shows the underlying code used to make the example data.
+R scripts starting with `makeFile` were used to make the example data.

-Documentation on what the variable are supposed to be are in the `docs` folder.
+Documentation on variables and data sources are in the `docs` folder.

 ## Contact